World's #1 finishing resource since 1989

 - Monroe, North Carolina

-Do you pass Salt spray with a fresh chromate solution?
+A. Do you pass Salt spray with a fresh chromate solution?
 If so problem could be contaminates being dragged into the chromate from the deoxidizer rinse.
 Chlorides could cause a problem with salt spray results.
 A deionized rinse before the chromate tank and making up chromate baths with deionized water could help.Ray Handwerker

 - Marlboro, New Jersey